DenisYarullin/os_stats_microservice/README.md

-gRPC python microservice for obtaining some software and hardware parameters
+gRPC python microservice for obtaining some software and hardware parameters.
+You can also use the PID to obtain process characteristics.

+Using:
+   pip install grpcio grpcio-tools grpcio-status psutil deploy.{bat|sh}